GustikS/NeuraLogic/Resources/KNOWN_ISSUES.md

 **Query importance still does not reach the Torch bridge.** `Backpropagate(NeuralSample, Value)` takes a gradient the caller computed, so `NeuralModule._backprop` bypasses the weighting deliberately.
 Whether the bridge should apply it is a decision, not an oversight.

+**Two log sources still scale with the dataset.** After the per-sample lowering above, a run still emits `3n + 2` `INFO` lines for n samples: two per sample from `Pipeline.execute` ("Executing pipeline : X") and one from `Grounder.globalGroundingSample` ("Global grounding for N samples").
+Neither was touched, because both are framework-wide rather than specific to grounding a sample, so how loud they should be is a policy call rather than a defect.

 ## Open - diagnostics